Orleanais360020/JOBhunting/README.md

 summarise company strengths, challenges and example motivation statements.
 The frontend is a simple React interface built with Vite.

+The backend exposes two endpoints:

+- `POST /search_company` with `{ "company_name": "トヨタ自動車" }`
+- `POST /search_by_condition` with a JSON body describing the desired industry, location, minimum salary and company culture

 The steps below walk you through setting up the environment, running the application locally and building for production.
 Commands assume Ubuntu 22.04.